 You must click Submit to finalize your application for NEA review.

-Don't forget to hit the "Submit" button when you are ready to submit your application.
+The Submit button is only visible when you are on the Organization and Project Info tab.
 If you do not hit the "Submit" button, your application will not be received.